Shower Remodeling on Vista, Curtis / Targee, the Eastern Bench & the Lower Bench

 What does a Bench tub-to-shower conversion cost?

 $22,000–$36,000 typical range.
-Lower end: tub removal, traditional curbed walk-in shower with subway tile and frameless glass enclosure.
-Higher end: curbless walk-in with custom tile pattern, premium fixtures, larger glass enclosure, structural work for older-home discovery.
+Lower end: tub removal, traditional curbed walk-in shower with subway tile and frameless glass enclosure on a 1955 Vista ranch.
+Higher end: curbless walk-in with custom tile pattern, premium fixtures, larger glass enclosure, structural work for older-home discovery (joist reinforcement, supply repipe).
+Accessibility scope with blocking, bench, and ADA-compliant fixtures: $28,000–$42,000.

 How do you handle the 60-year-old plumbing in a Bench shower remodel?

-We assume galvanized supply lines and original cast-iron drains in any pre-1965 Bench bathroom and budget for replacement of supply runs feeding the shower valve.
-New supply: PEX or copper from main shutoff or branch tap to new valve.
-New drain: PVC from shower drain back to existing main drain stack.
-Standard scope, not a surprise change order.
+We assume galvanized supply lines on any pre-1955 Bench bathroom and copper supply on the 1955+ stock.
+Original cast iron drain stacks are typical across the pre-1965 era.
+We budget for replacement of supply runs feeding the shower valve from main shutoff or branch tap to PEX or copper.
+New drain: PVC from new shower drain back to existing main drain stack.
+Standard scope on our Bench shower work, not a surprise change order mid-project.

 Can you preserve any of the original Bench bathroom?

 Sometimes.
-Original hex mosaic floor tile in earlier Bench bathrooms (1940s–early 1950s) can occasionally be preserved when the shower work is contained to the tub alcove.
-Original colored wall tile (pink, blue, mint green) is rarely preserved by choice — usually fully replaced.
+Original hex mosaic floor tile in earlier 1940s–early 1950s Bench bathrooms can occasionally be preserved when the shower work is contained to the tub alcove and the floor tile is intact and structurally sound.
+Original colored wall tile (pink, blue, mint green, sea-foam) from the 1955–1965 wave is almost always fully replaced rather than preserved — the era-signature pastel palette is what owners are escaping, not embracing.
 We discuss preservation goals during consultation.

-Boise's hard water (12–17 grains per gallon) leaves visible mineral deposits on glass enclosures.
+Boise's hard water (12–17 grains per gallon) leaves visible mineral deposits on glass enclosures over time.
 Application of a hydrophobic glass coating (EnduroShield or ShowerGuard) at install time substantially reduces deposit accumulation.
 Adds $200–$400 to install cost.
-Without coating, weekly squeegee after each use plus monthly deep clean is the maintenance routine.
+Without coating, weekly squeegee after each use plus a monthly deep clean with white vinegar or a CLR-type product is the maintenance routine that keeps the glass clear.

 Ready to start your Boise Bench shower remodeling project?